 The Trauma Nursing Core Course (TNCC) is offered to Registered Nurses.

-The Trauma Nursing Core Course is designed by nurses for nurses.
+This two day Trauma Nursing Core Course is designed by nurses for nurses.
 The intent of this course is to provide nurses with basic knowledge and a standardized approach for the care of trauma patients.
 It is intended to enhance cognitive skills, sharpen technical skills and provide a foundation for future learning.
 Upon completion of the course, the participants will be able to perform rapid, initial assessment of the trauma patient.
 Participants will be able to identify injuries, institute appropriate life-saving interventions, assess patients’ responses to resuscitation and communicate with other team members.

 Emergency Nurses Association (ENA) and National Emergency Nurses Affiliation (NENA)

 - Trauma, Initial Assessment · Airway and Ventilation · Shock · Brain and Cranial Trauma

 - Ocular, Maxillofacial and Neck Trauma Thoracic Trauma · Abdominal Trauma

 - Spinal Cord and Vertebral Column Trauma · Musculoskeletal Trauma

 - Surface and Burn Trauma · Special Populations: Pregnant

 - Pediatric and Older Adult Trauma · Disaster Management